pburglin/RocketRetirement3/tasks.md

 ### Phase 10: Polish

 - [x] **Animations**: In landing page, add faint WebGL effects in the background in hero section where we show "Secure, AI-Powered Retirement Planning"
+- [x] **Animations**: In dashboard page, add a confetti WebGL effect when the user creates a new entry for Income, Investments, Assets, Expenses and Liabilities to motivate him to clarify his financial situation
+- [x] Note that Rocket Fi reports and insights improve the more detailed information it has.
+For example, instead of "401K", you can say "VOO ETF on 401K", or include more detailed breakdown of mutual funds, ETFs and stocks in the Details field.
+This will help Rocket Fi assess risk / reward of your current situation versus your target goals.

 ### Phase 11: FAQ Image Updates